Shop by Room ➜ Living Room ➜ Couches

 What is the best couch for pets and kids?

-Consider an organic upholstery, but add a couch pad or cover.
+Get a completely organic couch including organic upholstery, but add a couch pad or cover for protection.

-Or, if you’re committed to getting a performance fabric, select an OEKO-TEX certified olefin, polypropylene, or polyester fabric— these materials are plastic-based, relatively safe, and cannot absorb water, making them naturally stain- and water-repellant.
+Select an OEKO-TEX certified olefin, polypropylene, or polyester fabric— these materials are plastic-based, relatively safe, and cannot absorb water, making them naturally stain- and water-repellant and may not need any coatings at all.

-Choose any olefin, polypropylene, or polyester fabric— even without OEKO TEX certification, they are still much better options than a natural fabric coated in PFAS for stain resistance.
+Choose an uncertified olefin, polypropylene, or polyester fabric.
+Even without OEKO TEX certification, they are still much better options than a natural fabric coated in PFAS for stain resistance.
+Confirm with the company that there are no PFAS present.

 Shop by Room ➜ Living Room ➜ Couches